-There are many people that have attempted to make a difference in the world for the good of humankind, and here is the work of one single individual.
+There are many people that have attempted to make a difference in the world for the good of humankind.

 In 2008, Boris Acosta accomplished a task that no Italian had been able to do in 700 years.
 He got "Dante Alighieri pardoned from exile" after he petitioned it in a letter to Matteo Renzi, Florence's Mayor at the time.
 Click here to read it.